 Please note that this overview may contain affiliate links.
 It means that a commission is earned if you decide to invest after using the link – of course without additional costs to you.
 The information on this site does not constitute investment advice and is solely to give you a simple and easy overview of the platform.
 Always conduct your own due diligence and consult your financial advisor before making any investment decisions.

 * Historical return is not a guarantee of future return.
-The number is directly from the platforms website crowdproperty.com as the total historical Lender Actual Rate on the date of this article: January 8, 2019.
+The number is directly from the platforms website crowdproperty.com as the total historical Lender Actual Rate on the last update of this article: May 27th, 2020.